Authorship and ownership in copyright law in Canada: The Coase theorem applied to section 13(2): Asymmetry of information

-There is also a second reason why section 13(2) would be more efficient then section 13(1) for items such as wedding photos.
+There is also a second reason why section 13(2) would be more efficient than section 13(1) for items such as wedding photos.
 This reason is that there is probably asymmetry of information between the photographer and the client, meaning that the photographer is probably aware of the copyright rules while the client is probably not.
 Under the section 13(2) rule, because the client is initially vested with copyright, the photographer has to ask to buy the copyright from the client if the photographer wants the copyright.
 In the course of the negotiation, the client would become informed about the law.
 In this, section 13(2) is efficient in that it creates an incentive for more informed parties to share that information with less informed parties.
 As there is greater symmetry of information between the parties, transaction costs are less and bargaining is easier.
 However, if the photographer is the first owner of the copyright, he has no need to ask his client about purchase of the copyright and consequently it is unlikely that the client will learn about the copyright on the photographs.